A DC Stylist’s Guide to Summer Workwear

 Yes, wool can be warm-weather-approved if it’s merino.
 Lightweight, breathable, and naturally odor-fighting, this fabric is made for long days when you need to look (and smell) fresh from the 9 AM briefing to the 7 PM networking event.

-5 Personal Stylist Approved Summer Pieces
+5 Personal Stylist-Approved Summer Pieces

 Ready to build a wardrobe that actually works for your life?
 Let's talk about creating a style that supports your power moves without the suffering.
 Book your Client Fit Call to get clear on your wardrobe needs, and see how my services are the right fit to support you.